crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/Firmware/Analysis.md

 - [Renode](https://renode.io/) - Renode took a different take on emulation from qemu.
 Instead of building the system descriptions directly into the product, `renode` allows the user to define the system in a set of flat description files.
 This creates quite a flexible system for working with unknown or uncommon embedded systems.

 - [Unicorn Engine](https://www.unicorn-engine.org/) - Unicorn engine doesn't have any system definitions or peripherals.
 It specializes in emulating only the CPUs.
-The makes it a key component in a whole number of other useful products.
+This makes it a key component in a whole number of other useful products.
 Check out the [Unicorn Showcase](https://www.unicorn-engine.org/showcase/) for more information.

 ### Virtual Machines